 Final Thoughts on Properly Rewinding Your Plumbing Snake

-We hope this article helped you figure out how to recoil a drain snake so it’s ready to go next time your drain cleaner doesn’t cut it.
-These devices work great when you need to break up a clog in your toilet drain, kitchen sink, shower drain, or clear debris further down your drain line.
+We hope this article helped you figure out how to recoil a drain snake.
+You’ll be ready to go next time a basic product doesn’t cut it, or when you need an effective sewer line cleaner.
+These devices work great when you need to break up a clog in your toilet drain, kitchen sink, or shower drain.

 FAQS For How to Recoil a Drain Snake

 To recoil a drain snake, you insert the new cable through the hole in the back and guide the wire around the outer perimeter of the auger’s drum.
 Once you establish a foundation around the edge of the container, you will retract the wire back into the machine as normal.

 What do you do when a snake won’t go down the clogged drain?

 Some people add additional pressure when the snake appears stuck trying to turn a corner or when encountering an unexpected blockage.
 Do not let your impatience get the best of you.
 Forcing a snake down the drain may damage it or the pipe.